Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 * Minimal dependencies, stick to the standard library (ideally even networking is written against kernel level APIs).

-But at the end of it all a new tool was built - [AcciPing](https://github.com/Lexer747/acci-ping).
+But at the end of it all a new tool was built - [AcciPing].

 ## AcciPing
 ![AcciPing demonstration gif.
 Showing an ASCII terminal plotting ping over a few seconds.
 Notably with more statistics and colour](./images/acci-ping.gif)